rajshah4/image_keras/README.md

 You should read the full blog post to understand the purpose of the notebook and the underlying details.
 In sum, the blog post covers a set of techniques for building an image classification model using a small amount of image data.
 It starts with building a small convolutional neural network and then improving it by augmenting the model with more data.
 The notebook then discusses using a pretrained network VGG 16 layer model and ends by showing how to fine tune a pretrained network by modifying the last layers.

 The problem with the blog post is that the code listed doesn’t work when you have tensorflow as a back end.
 If you read the comments to the code gists, you will find a lot of frustrated people.
 I spent a lot of time and picked up hints from a lot of places when putting this notebook together.
 The results should be a smooth experience that can let you focus on building an image classifier.

+The first notebook only contains code that is relevant to running models according to Chollet's blog post.
+I also created a second notebook (notebook_extras) that contains additional code for those who want to inspect the training data, validate their predictions, get more details on the models, use tensorboard, or use [quiver](https://github.com/jakebian/quiver) to visualize the activation layers in their models.